The Miami Student

-The Miami Student is the official student-published newspaper at Miami University in Oxford, Ohio, published weekly every Tuesday during the academic year.
-It claims to be the oldest university newspaper in the United States, claiming it was established in 1826.
-However, 1826 is the date of the establishment of Miami's first student-run periodical, The Literary Focus.
-The Miami Student itself began publication on May 8, 1867.
+The Miami Student is the official student-published newspaper at Miami University in Oxford, Ohio, published in print every other Friday during the academic year.
+The Student is the “Oldest college newspaper west of the Alleghenies,” after it first began in 1826, under the name of The Literary Focus.
+In May of 1867, it began publishing as The Miami Student, and has since remained.